Labour economics: Discrimination and inequality

 As for discrimination, it is the difference in pay that can be attributed to the demographic differences between people, such as gender, race, ethnicity, religion, sexual orientation, etc., even though these factors do not affect the productivity of the worker.
 Many regions and countries have enacted government policies to combat discrimination, including discrimination in the workplace.
 Discrimination can be modelled and measured in numerous ways.
 The Oaxaca decomposition is a common method to calculate the amount of discrimination that exists when wages differ between groups of people.
 This decomposition aims to calculate the difference in wages that occurs because of differences in skills versus the returns to those skills.
 A way of modelling discrimination in the workplace when dealing with wages are Gary Becker's taste models.
 Using taste models, employer discrimination can be thought of as the employer not hiring the minority worker because of their perceived cost of hiring that worker is higher than that of the cost of hiring a non-minority worker, which causes less hiring of the minority.
 Another taste model is for employee discrimination, which does not cause a decline in the hiring of minorities, but instead causes a more segregated workforce because the prejudiced worker feels that they should be paid more to work next to the worker they are prejudiced against or that they are not paid an equal amount as the worker they are prejudiced against.
 One more taste model involves customer discrimination, whereby the employers themselves are not prejudiced but believe that their customers might be, so therefore the employer is less likely to hire the minority worker if they are going to interact with customers that are prejudiced.
 There are many other taste models other than these that Gary Becker has made to explain discrimination that causes differences in hiring in wages in the labour market.

+Differences in employer payroll taxes tend to result in preferential hiring.